 1. Kuala Terengganu was a beautiful city especially looking down the Sultan Mahmud bridge with the low sun throwing a rich golden light on the mouth of Terengganu river; reflected sun rays onto the beautiful Crystal Mosque, blazing into our eyes who were driving along the bridge to go into the city.

-The day was gorgeous.
-We had already passed a 3-hour driving trail along coastal road looking at the South China Sea.
+2. The day was gorgeous.
+We had already passed a 3-hour driving trail along the coastal road looking at the South China Sea.
 We had also discovered two pasar minggu (weekly market) at Kuala Besut and Penarik.
 Kuala Besut’s market was very huge with nearly thousand of visitors.
-It was in the early morning of Friday, the weekend holiday in the East Coast.
+It was in the early morning of Friday, the weekend holiday on the East Coast.

-Taman Tamaddun Islam is basically located in a small uninhibited island called Pulau Wan Man, adjoining the Terengganu Museum.
+4. Taman Tamaddun Islam is basically located in a small uninhabited island called Pulau Wan Man, adjoining the Terengganu Museum.
 A beautiful road connected the Muzium to this site.
-The view is spectacular once you look down the Sultan Mahmud bridge with colourful lightings of the mosques and monuments.
+The view is spectacular once you look down the Sultan Mahmud bridge with colorful lightings of the mosques and monuments.

-If I may suggest the State government to build an observation tower or cable car near Sultan Mahmud bridge to look down at the site and along Terengganu river.
-That is where tourists can spot the beautiful sunset that add to the lustrous colour of nature at its best.
+5. If I may suggest the State government to build an observation tower or cable car near Sultan Mahmud bridge to look down at the site and along Terengganu river.
+That is where tourists can spot the beautiful sunset that adds to the lustrous color of nature at its best.

-I was informed that this place has becoming the favourite place for wedding reception because of its spectacular view for photo session.
-The adjoining convention centre is used by many institutions of higher learning for convocation ceremony.
+7. I was informed that this place has becoming the favorite place for the wedding reception because of its spectacular view for the photo session.
+The adjoining convention center is used by many institutions of higher learning for convocation ceremony.

 I rest in exhaustion once I reach home.